Audi B8 S4/S5/TT Seats into MK6 GTI Installation Guide

 - passenger Audi seat adjustment button unit: 8K0 959 748 C

 - passenger Audi S8 seat buckle switch: 4H0 857 756 A

-VWVortex topic which helped me quite a bit and motivated me to post this guide here.
-Has very useful scheme of wire colors used by VW and Audi seat connectors.
+VWVortex topic which helped me a lot and actually motivated to post this guide here.
+It has a very useful scheme of wire colors used by VW and Audi seat connectors.

 Golf MK6 Wiring Diagrams.
-Don't worry about russian language, just wait for a couple of seconds and click the filename vw-golf-6-wiring-diagrams-eng.pdf to download the pdf.
-File content is in english.
+Don’t worry about russian language, just wait for a couple of seconds and click the filename (vw-golf-6-wiring-diagrams-eng.pdf) to download the file.
+Pdf itself is in english.